Abd-El-Khalick investiture celebrates scholarship, colleagues, and family

 “My village, a global village, carried me through my journey,” says Dr. Fouad Abd-El-Khalick

 The academic career of Dr. Fouad Abd-El-Khalick has been filled with important discoveries, valuable collaborations, and innovative teaching.
-But the associate dean for research and professor of Curriculum & Instruction made it a big point to credit those closest to him during his acceptance of a Grayce Wicall Gauthier Professor of Education appointment Feb.
+But the associate dean for research and professor of Curriculum & Instruction made it a big point to credit those closest to him during his acceptance of the Grayce Wicall Gauthier Professorship in Education on Feb.
 11 in the Alma Mater Room of the I Hotel in Champaign.

 “It takes a village to raise a child,” Abd-El-Khalick said, quoting the ancient African proverb.
 “Thinking about today only deepened my admiration of this adage and brought into sharp focus my village here at the University of Illinois, a global village that has carried me through my journey to this point.”